 The Glorious History of Indian Science Congress

-With 150 members and 35 papers communicated for reading at the first session in 1914, ISCA has grown into a strong fraternity with more than ten thousand members till date.
-For the last 103 years, the annual meet of Indian Science Congress (ISC) brings together the entire scientific fraternity to discuss the key issues pertaining to various streams of science.
+From its modest beginning in 1914 with 150 member-team with 35 papers communicated for reading during the first session in 1914, ISCA has grown into a strong fraternity with more than ten thousand members till date.
+For the last 107 years, the annual meet of Indian Science Congress (ISC) bring together the entire scientific fraternity to discuss the key issues pertaining to various streams of science.
 The recommendations resulting out of this brainstorming forms the basis to chart future directions for the Government of India.